loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-60-new-problems-from-old.md

 - New techniques for analytic number theory
 - Applications to cryptography and computation
 - Deeper questions about arithmetic randomness
-- Connections to physics and consciousness
+- Connections to physics and observer

 ## 60.6 The P vs NP Generation Machine